-- Advising the Government on policymaking with regard to the prevention / combating terrorism. - Representing the Government on EU and International fora - Coordinating and supervising the implementation of the international and European obligations of the Republic on issues of terrorism, including EU Action Plans related to terrorism.
-For this purpose the NCTC decided the establishment of a National Counterterrorism Strategy and is supervising the work of the ad hoc team to which he assigned this project.
+- Advising the Government on policymaking with regard to the prevention / combating terrorism. - · Representing the Government on EU and International for a - Coordinating and supervising the implementation of the international and European obligations of the Republic on issues of terrorism, including EU Action Plans related to terrorism.
+For this purpose, the NCTC decided the establishment of a National Counterterrorism Strategy and is supervising the work of the ad hoc team to which he assigned this project.

-National Counter Terrorism Strategy
+- National Counter Terrorism Strategy

 In 2015, the national CT Strategy was officially approved by the Council of Ministers.
 The strategy complies with the EU Counter Terrorism Strategy and is focused on four main pillars: prevent, protect, pursue and respond.
 Some actions implementing the four pillars of the strategy are currently ongoing while others are under development/consideration.
+Since 2020 we are in the process of updating the strategy.